OpenDSA/OpenDSA/RST/en/SeniorAlgAnal/DynamicProgramming.rst

 However, it comes originally from the field of dynamic control systems, which got its start before what we think of as computer programming.
-The act of storing precomputed values in a table for later reuse is referred to as "programming" in that field.
+The act of storing precomputed values in a table for later reuse was referred to as "programming" in that field.
 Dynamic programming algorithms are usually implemented with the tabulation technique described above.